'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 The violence began at 12:37 a.m.
 Sunday during a large gathering in the 2900 block of Hennepin Avenue, said police spokesman John Elder.
 Officers responding to multiple 911 calls found multiple gunshot victims and learned that others had left the scene in private vehicles.

 The area, known for its bars and boisterous nightlife, had been bustling the past few nights as several businesses reopened.
-Hennepin Avenue had been partly blocked off to accommodate the large crowds.
+Hennepin Avenue had been partly blocked off to prevent road racing and to accommodate large crowds.

 A Facebook Live video posted by K.G.
 Wilson, a longtime peace activist, showed the shooting’s chaotic aftermath, with bystanders tending to several victims sitting on a curb.
 The scene was awash in flashing blue and red lights.
 A police officer and a bystander could be seen carrying a wounded person to a waiting ambulance.